SoulsTogetherX/Godot-Expo-Icons/addons/ExpoIcons/README.md

 A lightweight Godot 4.5 addon that allows the usage of all Expo Vector icons, as of current to 2026.

-[b]Note[/b]: It is recommended to delete any class you do not need to prevent bloat.
+**Note**: It is recommended to delete any class you do not need to prevent bloat.
 You can delete a class by deleting its respective folder in the `src` folder.

 Source font files pulled from https://github.com/expo/vector-icons/tree/master